 - Safer to store than gasoline

-- Propane is non-toxic and produces fewer emissions than other fuel types
+- Propane is non-toxic and produces fewer emissions than other generators and fuel types

 - Generators that use propane typically require less maintenance than those that use other fuel types